 Apply to the Wright State Graduate School.

-Additionally, students seeking admission will be required to submit:
+Additionally, you will be required to submit:

 - Academic Transcripts (undergraduate and graduate)

 - A Statement of Professional Goals.
-This should include your academic and career preparation and accomplishments, how your experiences have prepared you for a PhD program, your professional/career objectives, and how the IASM program fits your background and goals.
+This should include your academic and career preparation and accomplishments, how your experiences have prepared you for a Ph.D. program, your professional/career objectives, and how the IASM program fits your background and goals.

-- Three Letters of Recommendation: References should address your past academic and/or research performance and provide an indication of your chances of success in our Ph.D. program.
+- Three letters of recommendation: References should address your past academic and/or research performance and provide an indication of your chances of success in our Ph.D. program.

 Providing a CV is recommended but not required.

-For international students, a score of 6.0 on the International English Language Testing System (IELTS) examination, or a minimum score of 79 on the Test of English as a Foreign Language (TOEFL), will be required.
+For international applicants, a score of 6.0 on the International English Language Testing System (IELTS) examination, or a minimum score of 79 on the Test of English as a Foreign Language (TOEFL), will be required.